SandraBotica/Project-3/README.md

       **templates** folder with HTML files.

  4. The **data_exploration** folder includes files used when planning and exploring this dataset and story.
 Take for example original app.py and accessing the database using PyMongo.

+ 5. A report/writeup of this project can be found in the file <writeup.md>

 ## Contact